FredericRP/Standard-Assets/StringDataList/README.md

 1. Create a TXT file in a Resources/datalist folder in your project, named after the data your want to enter
 2. Add one line per data
-3. Add the [Select] attribute on a string property to be able to enter a string only from that file content as below
+3. Add the [Select] attribute on a string (or an int) property to be able to enter a string only from that file content as below

  ```C#
  [SerializeField]